Førde Municipality: Coat of arms

-The coat of arms was granted on 27 April 1990.
-It shows three silver plowshares on a red background.
-They symbolize the three pillars of the local economy: agriculture, horticulture, and development.
+The coat of arms was granted on 27 April 1990 and it was in use until 1 January 2020 when the municipality was dissolved.
+The official blazon is "Gules, three plowshares argent, two over one" (På raud grunn tre sølv plogjarn, 2-1).
+This means the arms have a red field (background) and the charge is a set of three plowshares.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design was chosen to symbolize the three pillars of the local economy: agriculture, horticulture, and development.
+The arms were designed by Inge Rotevatn.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had two parishes (sokn) within the municipality of Førde.
+The Church of Norway had two parishes (sokn) within Førde Municipality.
 It was part of the Sunnfjord prosti (deanery) in the Diocese of Bjørgvin.

 Geography

-The municipality of Førde encompasses the valleys that lead away from the inner end of the Førdefjorden.
-The municipality of Naustdal borders Førde to the north, the municipalities of Jølster, Sogndal, and Balestrand are to the east, Gaular municipality is to the south, and the municipality of Askvoll lies to the west.
-The two largest lakes are Holsavatnet and Haukedalsvatnet.
-The rivers Jølstra and Gaula are both partially located in Førde municipality.
-The Gaularfjellet mountains are located in the east and south of the municipality.
-The glaciers Grovabreen and Jostefonn are located in the eastern mountainous part of Førde.
-The westernmost edges of the Jostedalsbreen National Park are located in the Haukedalen valley in Førde.
+Førde Municipality encompassed the valleys that led away from the inner end of the Førdefjorden.
+Naustdal Municipality bordered Førde to the north, the municipalities of Jølster, Sogndal, and Balestrand were to the east, Gaular Municipality was to the south, and Askvoll Municipality was to the west.
+The two largest lakes in the municipality were Holsavatnet and Haukedalsvatnet.
+The rivers Jølstra and Gaula were both partially located in Førde Municipality.
+The Gaularfjellet mountains were located in the east and south of the municipality.
+The glaciers Grovabreen and Jostefonni were located in the eastern mountainous part of Førde Municipality.
+The westernmost edges of the Jostedalsbreen National Park were located in the Haukedalen valley in Førde Municipality.
+The highest point in the municipality was the 1633 m tall Grovabreen glacier.

 Government

+While it existed, Førde Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Sogn og Fjordane District Court and the Gulating Court of Appeal.

+Municipal council

-The municipal council (Kommunestyre) of Førde was made up of 27 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Førde Municipality was made up of 27 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.

+Mayors

+The mayor (ordførar) of Førde Municipality was the political leader of the municipality and the chairperson of the municipal council.
+The following people have held this position: